IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ## Filtered Replication

-It is useful to be able to remove some data when replicating one database to another during the replication process.
+It is useful to be able to remove some data during the replication process, when you replicate one database to another.
 Examples include:

 -   Removing all traces of deleted documents,